 We live in a fitness-conscious world where everyone aims to get a healthy body.
 Most people have an active workout routine to maintain a healthy BMI and achieve a well-toned body.
 This brings us to the most asked questions — Is exercise the best way to lose weight?
 Can the duration of your workout affect your weight loss?
 Why shouldn’t you exercise to lose weight?
 Questions like these pop up in everyone’s mind while trying to lose weight through working out.

-People often combine exercise with dietary restrictions to achieve their fitness goals faster.
+People often combine exercise with dietary restrictions to accelerate their fitness journey.
 But does exercise help you lose weight more quickly than diets, or is it the other way around?
-Let us shed some light on common myths surrounding exercise and weight loss to help you make the right and informed choice on your weight loss journey.
+Let us shed some light on common myths surrounding exercise and weight loss to help you make the right and informed choice.

 What Do Studies Say About Exercise and Weight Loss?

-Adults who exercised greater than 200 minutes per week (−13.1 kg) lost more weight compared to those who exercised between 150-199 min per week (−8.5 kg) and those who exercised less than 150 minutes a week (−3.5 kg) at the end of 18 months.
+Adults who exercised greater than 200 minutes per week (−13.1 kg) lost more weight compared to those who exercised between 150 and 199 min per week (−8.5 kg) and those who exercised less than 150 minutes a week (−3.5 kg) at the end of 18 months.

-Another exercise & weight loss study suggests that doing 150 minutes per week of moderate aerobic activity, 75 minutes of vigorous-intensity aerobic activity or an equivalent mix of the two each week effectively maintains weight.
+Another study on the correlation of exercise and weight loss suggests that doing 150 minutes per week of moderate aerobic activity, 75 minutes of vigorous-intensity aerobic activity or an equivalent mix of the two each week effectively maintains weight.

 A recent exercise weight loss study by the American College of Sports Medicine recommends about 250 to 300 minutes of moderate-intensity exercises to help you lose weight.